mitchwess/StreamSearch/README.md

 5) to run the website make sure youre in the main StreamSearch folder and type 'npm run dev'

-6) might need to run npm install mysql in the api folder to connect to database
+6) npm install mysql in the api folder to connect to database